Manage recruiting capacity like a PRO

 If you want a different flavor of a cake, it’s a lot easier to change before you start baking than while it’s in the oven.
 Plan changes should trigger a restart of the “recruiting time” clock (Check out our time to fill article for details), especially if the recruiter is actively working on the role.

-• Time to fill: Unplanned changes will have a negative impact on recruiting timelines.
+Time to fill: Unplanned changes will have a negative impact on recruiting timelines.

-• Administrative time: Tracking changes and ensuring they are tied to both the ATS and the financial plan is time intensive.
+Administrative time: Tracking changes and ensuring they are tied to both the ATS and the financial plan is time intensive.
 This work typically falls on the HRBP or recruiting leaders who are responsible for plan management.

-• Recruiting capacity & demand: Unplanned backfills add unplanned workload to a recruiter’s plate and may require agencies, or re-prioritization to ensure the right roles are filled.
+Recruiter capacity & demand: Unplanned backfills add unplanned workload to a recruiter’s plate and may require agencies, or re-prioritization to ensure the right roles are filled.

 What you can do about it:

 Track Changes: The best tool for tracking the changes to a hiring plan is headcount365.
 The system is designed to track all modifications with a proactive approval process and activity log, ensuring the timing and reasoning for changes are captured.
-Additionally, backfill forecasts are prebuilt into the capacity & demand plan so recruiting leaders can be proactive about the recruiting team’s ability to support the additional demand.
+Additionally, backfill forecasts are prebuilt into the demand and capacity plan so recruiting leaders can be proactive about the recruiting team’s ability to support the additional demand.
 Lastly headcount365 reports on changes in a proprietary way that helps recruiting leaders drive accountability with hiring stakeholders.

-If you don’t have headcount365, you can add a change tracking column to your spreadsheet based headcount plan to have an idea of how many requisitions are changing in a given headcount forecast.
+If you don’t have headcount365, you can add a change tracking column to your spreadsheet-based headcount plan to have an idea of how many requisitions are changing in a given headcount forecast.